Photographer: Austin John

 On the right is a picture that I took when I was 13.

 At that time, I was too young to go on shoots without a parent.
 My mom was a full-time worker who did not have time to drive me around.
 I grew up in Tucson, Arizona and to be honest, the photography and modeling community was quite small.
-When I first got my car and finally turned 18, I decided to go to Phoenix roughly every other week because there was so much opportunity up here.
-The community in Phoenix was a huge factor as to why I decided to attend Arizona State University instead of the University of Arizona.
+When I first got my car, I decided to go to Phoenix every other week because there was so much opportunity up here.
+The community in Phoenix was a huge factor as to why I decided to attend Arizona State University.

 Modeling has been a passion of mine ever since I started watching America’s Next Top Model.
-Coming from a small city like Tucson, I never realize that race was such a huge issue up until I moved to Phoenix.
+Coming from a small city like Tucson, I never realize that race was such a huge issue.
 I have met many incredible minority models that had experienced racial issues.
-A fellow model posted a status, “Being a person of color in a white-dominated industry is so crushing at times,”.
+A fellow model posted on Facebook, “Being a person of color in a white-dominated industry is so crushing at times”.
 Which made me realize how racist the community is.
 You know how much the industry lacks diversity when you get excited to see a model who’s the same race as you.

 Recently on a shoot with 3 other models